Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Make a Resume for Your First Job
+How to Make a Resume for your first job

-Here’s an example one resume sample that is suitable for job seekers who are just beginning their career:
+Here’s an example of the perfect resume that is suitable for job seekers who are just beginning their career:

 Name: John Doe